TioRuben/Airplane-Notifier-Telegram/README.md

 ## Features

-- Connects to a Beast format ADS-B data source
+- Connects to a JSON format ADS-B data source (such as dump1090)
 - Monitors aircraft within a configurable radius and altitude
 - Sends notifications via Telegram when aircraft enter the monitored zone
 - Automatically reconnects if connection is lost

 ## Prerequisites

-- ADS-B receiver outputting Beast format data (like dump1090)
+- ADS-B receiver outputting JSON format data (like dump1090)
 - Telegram bot token and chat ID